coverclock/com-diag-diminuto/README.md

 ## IPv6

-Diminuto requires IPv6 support.
+Diminuto's ipc6 feature requires IPv6 support.
 IPv6 is not enabled by default on all platforms (in particular the Raspberry Pi).
 Under Raspbian 10, I added a line "ipv6" to /etc/modules and rebooted.
 The command "modprobe ipv6" also worked albeit non-persistently.

     sudo modprobe ipv6
     sudo echo "ipv6" >> /etc/modules